 Apply direct pressure for 5 to 10 minutes to stop any bleeding.

-Wash the wound with plain water and examine for any debris.
+Wash the wound with plain water and look for any debris.

-Apply an antibiotic ointment and cover the wound with an adhesive bandage or other dressing that is airtight and watertight.
+Put an antibiotic ointment on the wound.
+Cover the wound with an adhesive bandage or other dressing that is airtight and watertight.

-Call your pediatrician, or other health care provider, if your child becomes worse in any way, or if the wound:
+Call your child's healthcare provider if your child gets worse in any way, or if the wound: